LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_response->getInclude(path::string)

-   This method will locate the file and will return an object which can be invoked to execute the file.
+   Locates the file and will return an object which can be invoked to execute the file.
 The method will fail if the file does not exist.

 For compatibility and simplicity, Lasso supports the following unbound methods which function in the same manner as the `web_response` bound methods: